mainkoon81/Study-Tableau/README.md

 __Join:__ Drag the second sheet beside the first, we get a **join** (if both have columns that we can use for the common values).Joins combines data from the sheets based on common values.
 We can click on the join symbol to change the type of join being performed - Inner/Left/Right/Outter.

 #### III.
 Worksheets
+There are three main products that we can create using Tableau: 1)Worksheets, 2)Dashboards, 3)Stories.
+Worksheets are the core of creating dashboards and stories.
+On the left, fields are split between "dimensions" and "measures".
+Categorical, qualitative, and time data are listed as "dimensions".
+Quantitative numerical data is listed as "measure".
+Tableau automatically aggregates measures, but not dimensions.
+Dimensions are used to group the data and set the level of granularity.

+__Plotting:__ Select 'sheet1' in the lower left corner to start visualization.
+Select the data you want to plot by dragging the fields to the "columns or rows shelves".
+Dragging dimension to "col-shelve" and measure fields to "row-shelves".
+It is aggregating the measure data for each dimension and summing the values.

+#### IV.
+Aggregations
+When we create a plot, selecting X Dimension and Y Measure, Tableau is automatically aggregating X and Y over all records in the data set.
+To change the aggregation method, we can select Measure then Sum, Average, Median, and others.
+To get more points, we need to increase the **granularity**.
+That means we need to aggregate not over all the records, but over something like categories.
+For instance, we can drag Dimension to “Detail” in the Marks card.
+By increasing the granularity, Tableau is aggregating the data over each Dimension now.
+You get sums of Measure and Measure for each one.